ipspace/netlab/docs/tutorials.md

 Start the lab with **vagrant up** or **sudo containerlab deploy -t clab.yml**.
 Once all the lab devices have started, connect to individual devices with **vagrant ssh** or **[netlab connect](../netlab/connect.md)**.

+If you execute **vagrant up** in a VirtualBox environment, you should get a printout similar to the one below:

 ```
 $ vagrant up
 Bringing machine 'r1' up with 'virtualbox' provider...